LuGia1989/CardND_Extended_Kalman_Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 In this project utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.